kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 * GNU Make
 * [git](https://git-scm.com)

-These will allow you to build and test using Docker.
+These will allow you to build and test service catalog components within a Docker container.

-If you want to build without Docker, then you will also need:
+If you want to deploy service catalog components built from source, you will also need:
-* [Go](https://golang.org) set up locally (with proper `$GOPATH` and (optionally) `$GOPATH/bin` in your local `PATH`)
-* [Glide](https://github.com/masterminds/glide) v0.12.3 or higher installed
-  and on your `PATH`
+* To be pre-authenticated to a Docker registry
-* Working Kubernetes cluster and `kubectl` installed in your local `PATH`.
+* A working Kubernetes cluster and `kubectl` installed in your local `PATH`, properly configured to access that cluster.
 The version of Kubernetes and `kubectl` must be >= 1.4
-* [Helm](https://helm.sh) installed in your Kubernetes cluster, and the `helm` binary in your `PATH`
+* [Helm](https://helm.sh) (Tiller) installed in your Kubernetes cluster and the `helm` binary in your `PATH`
-* Cluster credentials in ./kubeconfig file

-Additionally, if you intend to push Docker images to a registry:
-* Must be pre-authenticated to the Docker registry you intend to use

 **Note:** It is not generally useful to run service catalog components outside a Kubernetes cluster.
-As such, our build processes only support compilation of linux/amd64 binaries suitable for execution within a Docker container.
+As such, our build process only supports compilation of linux/amd64 binaries suitable for execution within a Docker container.

 ## Cloning the Repo